Frequently Asked Questions regarding FISD Dual Credit Advantage Program

 Having difficulties with your eCampus or eConnect accounts?

-My child is having difficulty completing the DCCCD online application, it will not give him/her a DCCCD student ID?
+My child is having difficulty completing the Dallas College online application.
+It will not give me their Dallas College ID.

 When do we pay for our student's dual credit classes?